glenford/vBaD/README.md

 =====================================

-vBad aims to provide a simple to setup and use platform to help you visualise your builds and deploys by providing a style of mashup dashboard.
+vBad aims to provide a simple to setup and use platform to help you visualise your builds and deploys and other information by providing a style of mashup dashboard.

 !!
 IMPORTANT !!